2015 Christchurch Borough Council election: Election result

 The Conservatives remained in control of the council after winning 19 of the 22 seats contested in May.
 They lost one seat to the UK Independence Party, but retained all of the other seats they had been defending, including both seats in Town Centre ward where Peter Hall held his seat as a Conservative after his defection from the Liberal Democrats in 2011.
 The UK Independence Party gain came in Grange ward where Janet Abbott was elected and the party got an increased vote share across the council.
 Meanwhile, the only other seats not won by the Conservatives came in Jumpers where the two independent councillors, Colin Bungey and Fred Neale, held their seats.

 The Conservatives also won both seats at the June delayed election in North Highcliffe and Walkford ward.

 The above totals include the delayed election in North Highcliffe and Walkford.

 Ward results

 North Highcliffe and Walkford delayed election

-The election in North Highcliffe and Walkford ward take place on 18 June 2015, delayed from 7 May when the rest of the council voted, after the death of Labour candidate Richard Walls.
+The election in North Highcliffe and Walkford ward took place on 18 June 2015, delayed from 7 May when the rest of the council voted, after the death of Labour candidate Richard Walls.
 The two seats were won by Conservatives Sally Derham Wilkes and Nick Geary.